One Move to Make Any Investment Risk “Free” (and Build Profits Even Faster)

 Let me explain.

-Speaking very bluntly, nobody I’m aware of ever went broke taking profits, but plenty of people have gone broke taking losses.
+Speaking very bluntly, nobody I’m aware of anyone ever going broke by taking profits, but plenty of people have gone broke taking losses.
 So, it not only makes sense to concentrate your assets using appropriate risk management, but also to harvest your winners when the markets are strong.
 That way you’ll have opportunity at hand rather than be forced to run for the hills when the markets are weak.

 Many investors have told me over the years at seminars around the world that this kind of thinking is only for “fat cats” or the ultra-wealthy.